Abundance and Sufficiency: Think Abundantly and Live Sufficiently

 If there is any truth to the claim that financial growth increases simultaneously with financial needs, then there is a need to always stick to the art of sufficient living.

-The art of sufficiency is one which must be mastered at all stages in life.
+The art of sufficiency is one that must be mastered at all stages in life.
 Learning to keep it all together, even when you have so little, or nothing to boast about is the art of self-sufficiency.

 You must not be a billionaire to live happily or to afford a decent livelihood.